Information on Restraining Orders

 A copy of your restraining order should always be in your possession.
 A copy should be on file with the police departments in whose jurisdictions you live and work, and filed with other counties where you regularly spend time.

 Let your employer, neighbors, close friends and family know about the restraining order.
 Ask that they contact the police if they see the other party near you.
-If a restraining order is violated, call the police immediately and go to Room 248 to complete legal paperwork.
+If a restraining order is violated, call the police immediately and go to either courthouse location to complete legal paperwork.

 Protect your children by notifying school administration, teachers, childcare centers, babysitters, and neighbors of the restraining order and requesting that they contact police if they suspect the order is being violated.